The following is a guest post from Lain from 30MinuteMartha.com: What Have You Done for YOU Lately?

 One of my most successful strategies is to get my family involved in my hobbies.
 We read aloud together, my girls scrapbook with me, and I’ve taught all three of my children how to knit (yes, even my son).
 Now “YOU” time becomes “our” time.

 5. Lower your expectations.

-I accepted long ago that I’m probably not going to be able to write the Great American Novel or sculpt a statue to rival “David” while sitting in the elementary school carpool lane (unless I’m sculpting with Play-Doh).
+I accepted long ago that I will probably not be able to write the Great American Novel or sculpt a statue to rival “David” while sitting in the elementary school carpool lane (unless I’m sculpting with Play-Doh).
 If you expect that you can produce Pulitzer-winning poetry during nap time, you’re putting a lot of pressure on yourself.

-Hobbies aren’t just “pastimes,” as in, ways to pass the time.
-Instead, they give structure and color to much of my other activities, from making lunches to making Halloween costumes.
-When I’m in my “happy place,” I become more creative, more fun, more relaxed – in short, a better person.
+Hobbies aren’t just “pastimes,” as in ways to pass the time.
+Instead, they give structure and color to many of my other activities, from making lunches to making Halloween costumes.
+When I’m in my “happy place,” I become more creative, more fun, and more relaxed – in short, a better person.

 What have you done for YOU lately?